 Our Youth team is available to assist with issues, or direct you to the information you need, and offer a non-discriminative, free and confidential service.

 For information please contact 9457 9855 and ask to speak to one of the Youth Engagement Officers or go to the contact page.

-LINK-U is a mobile after hours outreach, information, program support and referral service for Banyule young people and their families.
-Dressed in standout orange jackets, Link-U workers go to where young people are and offer information, support or maybe just a chat.
-If connection to relevant services are needed, Link-U workers can also help.
-You can call us for a confidential chat on our freecall number 1800 254 658 (1800-2-LINK-U) or on 9457 9855.
+We have a mobile after hours outreach, information, program support and referral service for Banyule young people and their families.
+We go to where young people are and offer information, support or maybe just a chat.
+If connection to relevant services are needed, we can also help.
+You can call us for a confidential chat on our freecall number 1800 254 658 or on 9457 9855.